 Although the Company has taken steps to verify title to its exploration and evaluation properties, in accordance with industry standards for the current stage of exploration of such property, these procedures do not guarantee the Company's title.
-Property title may be subject to unregistered prior agreements and noncompliance with regulatory and environmental requirements.
+Property title may be subject to unregistered prior agreements and noncompliance with regulatory and, environmental requirements.
 The Company's assets may also be subject to increases in taxes and royalties, renegotiation of contracts, currency exchange fluctuations and restrictions and political uncertainty.

-As at December 31, 2020, the Company has a cumulative deficit of \$31,327,782 (December 31, 2019 - \$29,434,152), continuing losses and is not yet generating positive cash flows from operations.
-However, management believes that its current working capital position is sufficient to support planned operations for the next twelve months.
+As at December 31, 2021, the Company has a cumulative deficit of \$35,976,108 (December 31, 2020 - \$31,327,782), continuing losses and is not yet generating positive cash flows from operations.
+These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue its operations as a going concern.

 These consolidated financial statements were prepared on a going-concern basis in accordance with International Financial Reporting Standards ("IFRS").
 Funding for operations has been obtained primarily through private share offerings.
 Future operations are dependent upon the Company's ability to finance expenditure requirements and upon the achievement of profitable operations.
-Management believes it will be successful in raising the necessary funding to continue operations in the normal course of operations; however, there is no assurance that these funds will be available on terms acceptable to the Company or at all (See Note 16).
+Management believes it will be successful in raising the necessary funding to continue operations in the normal course of operations; however, there is no assurance that these funds will be available on terms acceptable to the Company or at all (See Note 17).
 These consolidated financial statements do not include adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue operations.
 Such adjustments could be material.